Everyone

 Extended leave

-Extended leave is a period of extra unpaid parental leave usually taken after primary care leave ends.
+Extended leave is a period of extra unpaid parental leave usually taken after primary carer leave ends.
+This allows employees to take up to a year off to spend with their child.

 What employees are entitled to